 To overcome these problems TwoRains has implemented a seasonal multi-temporal approach to the detection of palaeorivers over large areas.
 We have made use of twenty-eight years of Landsat 5 data – and a total of 2266 multi-spectral images, which have been bulk processed using Google© Earth Engine Code Editor and cloud computing infrastructure.
-An open-access journal article detailing the methodology and results obtained will soon be published in the journal Remote Sensing (http://www.mdpi.com/journal/remotesensing).
-A pre-print is already available online.
+An open-access journal article detailing the methodology and results obtained has been published in the journal Remote Sensing, where it can be accessed free of charge (http://www.mdpi.com/2072-4292/9/7/735).
 The code employed to generate these analysis has also been made publicly available (as supplementary material in the article) with the hope that other researchers can employ the same methods in their investigations.

 The particular methods employed include: